NevinAF/bga-ts-template/docs/tutorials/reversi.md

 	> This will automatically be converted to `gamestates.inc.php`, `yourgamename.action.php`, and `build/gamestates.d.ts` when you run `npm run build`.

 2. Add placeholder functions to remove `Undefined method` errors.
-Add the following to your `yourgamename.action.php` file.
+Add the following to your `yourgamename.game.php` file.
 Note that this replaces the large section of comments in the file describing the player actions, state arguments, and state actions.

 	```php
 	// Player actions